-Plan a day trip or maybe an overnight adventure, for the annual “Tea with Seagrove Potters” August 10, 2019 from 10am-5pm.
+Plan a day trip or maybe an overnight adventure, for the annual summertime edition of “Tea with Seagrove Potters”, Saturday, August 21, 2021 from 10am-5pm.

 Summer seems like the perfect time to have a tea party and this is the place to get all the right accoutrements.
 Plus, on this trip you not only get to meet the craftsmen and women and hear more about their passion for pottery – you get to sip, sample and shop… all the components that promise you’ll have a Tea-riffic time.